-AM Yes and no – when I was going this road I already had expectations of cultural differences.
-Being open-minded and taking things easy helped to integrate here without many difficulties.
+AM Yes and no – when I was going in this direction I already had expectations of cultural differences.
+Being open-minded and taking things easy helped me to integrate here without many difficulties.
 Also, my experience living in Germany definitely made this process smooth.
-Along the way, there were some things I learned from here which I think all designers should keep in mind.
+Along the way, there were some things I learned here that I think all designers should keep in mind.
 You need to be open-minded, speak up, and learn the art of persuasion.
 And don’t wait until somebody hits you and gives you a task.
 Initiate tasks.

 SL Do you have any tips for people who want to go abroad from UNIST?

-Sharing and caring is really important.
+AM Sharing and caring are really important.
 Be open-minded.
 Another is to always keep your eyes around you.
 See what is happening around the world.